-Social security charges are reported in compliance with rules and laws applicable in the countries where Company employees work.
+Social security charges are reported in compliance with rules and laws applicable in the countries where the Company's employees work.
 Charges are accrued in accordance with the policies stipulated and in connection with salaries due for the period.

 Accrued Expenses